 Get ready to soak up some history on your first full day in Spain.
 Embark on a civil war-themed city tour taking you around the capital’s must-sees: the Plaza Mayor, Puerta del Sol, Plaza de los Cibeles and many more.

-Once they’ve been inspired by Madrid’s sights, students will take part in their first Spanish lesson of the trip.
+Once you’ve been inspired by Madrid’s sights, get engaged with the first Spanish lesson of the trip.

-In the evening, it’s time to see if their Spanish listening skills are up to it, as they go to watch a play at Teatro Español.
+Test your Spanish listening skills as you watch a play at Teatro Español.

 Day 3: Flamenco Dancing

 Start the day bright and early with a visit to a bullring to learn more about Spain’s bullfighting tradition – but don’t worry, you won’t be watching a bullfight!

 Immerse yourself in a flamenco class, where you’ll have the chance to learn about the history of this famous dancing style.

 Once you’ve worked up an appetite, enjoy some traditional Spanish tapas for dinner.

 Take a day trip to El Escorial, a UNESCO World Heritage Site with an incredibly rich history.
 It was the residence of the King of Spain and was both a monastery and a palace.
 Marvel at the impressive architecture and interior design, before taking a tour of the nearby Valle de los Caídos (Valley of the Fallen), where Franco was buried.
 Learn about the controversy surrounding Franco, the dictator that ruled Spain from 1939 to 1975.